 Introduction:

-the phrase, “For His mercy endures forever.”
-Giving thanks is the least that
+psalm contains the phrase, “For His mercy endures forever.”
+Giving thanks is

 (1) The General Mercy of God